ivBitkin/vibe-coding-platform/README.md

 1. **Node Version Warning**: Project requires Node.js v20+, but works with v18 (with warnings)
 2. **Command Tracking**: Command metadata stored in memory (needs Redis for production)
 3. **Real-time Streaming**: Current implementation waits for command completion (can be improved)
-4. **OpenAI Quota Errors**:
+4. **AI Provider Setup**:
-   - Error: "insufficient_quota" means your OpenAI account has exceeded its quota
+   - **Recommended**: Use Groq API (FREE, no credit card needed) - Get key at [https://console.groq.com](https://console.groq.com)
-   - Solution: Add billing information at [https://platform.openai.com/account/billing](https://platform.openai.com/account/billing)
+   - The app uses Llama 3.1 70B (Groq - FREE) by default
-   - The app uses GPT-3.5 Turbo by default (cheaper option)
+   - If using OpenAI and getting "insufficient_quota" errors: Add billing at [https://platform.openai.com/account/billing](https://platform.openai.com/account/billing)
-   - You can select GPT-4o from the model dropdown if you have sufficient credits
+   - You can switch between models in the dropdown (Groq models are free, OpenAI models are paid)

 ## 🔮 Future Improvements